gtortone/KeyPortari/README.md

 - Open-source libraries: PS/2 Keyboard Library (modified for this project)

 ## License
-This project is licensed under the **MIT License** – free to use and modify.
+This projects software is licensed under the **MIT License** – free to use and modify.
+This projects hardware is licensed under the **CERN Open Hardware Licence Version 2 - Permissive**.

 ---
 If you have any questions or suggestions, feel free to open an issue on GitHub! 🎮